alexwebgr/property_manager/README.md

 * an activity indicator for area field to let the user know that a request is in progress
-* a different way of serving the results from the area endpoint, for example with server-side rendering from a rails controller that ready ready-made html ready to attached to a DOM element.
+* a different way of serving the results from the area endpoint, for example with server-side rendering from a rails controller that returns ready-made html to be attached to a DOM element.